continuedev/continue/docs/docs/walkthroughs/codellama.md

 ---
 title: Using Code Llama with Continue
 description: How to use Code Llama with Continue
-keywords: [code llama, meta, togetherai, ollama, replciate, fastchat]
+keywords: [code llama, meta, togetherai, ollama, replciate, fastchat, msty]
 ---

 # Using Code Llama with Continue

-With Continue, you can use Code Llama as a drop-in replacement for GPT-4, either by running locally with Ollama or GGML or through Replicate.
+With Continue, you can use Code Llama as a drop-in replacement for GPT-4, either by running locally with Ollama, Msty, or GGML or through Replicate.

 If you haven't already installed Continue, you can do that [here](https://marketplace.visualstudio.com/items?itemName=Continue.continue).
 For more general information on customizing Continue, read [our customization docs](../customization/overview.md).